Chicken feeders are a must whether you keep backyard chickens or commercial poultry.

 - You can set the quantity of feed to give the chicken to improve the overall poultry-keeping efficiency.

-- Automatic feeders limit food wastage since the chickens are given what they need.
+- Automatic feeders limit food waste since the chickens are given what they need.
 Feed spillages are also minimized with well-designed automatic feeders.

 - If you have a busy job, you have to go somewhere for 1-2 days.
 Your chickens are fine with the automatic feeder.

-5 Ideas To Make Automatic Chicken Feeder From PVC And Bucket
+5 Ideas To Make Automatic Chicken Feeders From PVC And Buckets

 Making an automatic chicken feeder is a straightforward process.
 There are different approaches, but we will only talk about the five main DIY ideas.